Telematics Guides | Mileage Allowance for Self-Employed

 What can be claimed as self-employed mileage allowance?

-You can claim mileage allowance for trips made to see a customer or a supplier, or to visit a site for a quote, for example.
+You can also claim mileage allowance for trips made to see a customer or a supplier, or to visit a site for a quote, for example.
 But if you want to claim mileage allowance as self-employed for commuting to work if you work on a fixed arrangement at the client’s premises, you’re out of luck.

 That’s classified as ordinary commuting by HMRC.